 Another possible reason why the ductwork could have problems is when plumbers, electricians, handymen, or even owners themselves accidentally damage it while working on the attic.
 Leaks like these should get immediately repaired.

 7. There’s an Issue with The Thermostat

 Sometimes the problem with the AC cooling is so simple, that even the homeowner can resolve it.
 The first thing the homeowner should check when the AC fails is the thermostat.
+You need to find out why your thermostat isn’t getting to desired temperature.
 Is it working correctly?
 Does it have batteries?
 Is it installed next to a heat generating device or home appliance?
 The aforementioned situations can affect the performance of the thermostat and so the homeowner should check this first before calling for professional AC servicing.

 Sometimes the issue lies in the setting.
 It could have been accidentally set incorrectly.
 Just adjust accordingly and if all else fails, call an HVAC technician.

 Sometimes, homeowners accidentally block the air registers inside their homes.
 This is especially true if the issue is the non-cooling of a certain part of the house.
 If for example, the bedroom is not as cold as the rest of the house, then most likely the air register in that area is clogged, dirty, or blocked.
 Check the vents and ensure that nothing is impeding the airflow from the AC registers.

 9. Failure to keep the AC well-maintained

 While homeowners have the responsibility to clean or replace air filters, professional inspection and tune-ups are necessary to keep the AC performing in top condition.
 A certified HVAC technician can inspect, clean, and tune up the whole AC system and detect potential issues that could call for expensive and complicated repair jobs.
 It is crucial to have the Central Air Conditioning checked every six months to ensure that it works well.

 10. Need help with a failing AC that cannot cool the house?